zhangxin00/segscope/E2-Enhancing_Spectral/README.md

 105000,0.548,51431,48907.2,irq=748 ,after_filter:0.064
 ```

-In our previous experiments, we found that the speculation window is not long enough in Raptor Lake (e.g., your i7-1355U) to complete a transient write (such as modifying a cacheline).
+In our previous experiments, we found that the speculation window is not long enough in certain CPU to complete a transient write (such as modifying a cacheline).
 These CPUs are unlikely to reproduce original Spectral attack.
-However, you can use arch-write.c to test how segscope can filter the interrupted measurements.
+However, arch-write.c can be used to test how segscope can filter the interrupted measurements.
 In arch-write.c, we directly modify the corresponding cacheline based on the secret value.

 ```
 gcc arch-write.c -lpthread -o arch -static -lm -O0